What we do

 Holidays and social events

 We usually have two group holidays a year.
-This spring we are going to Pembrokeshire for 4 days of walking on the Coast Path.
-Then we are joining a HF Holidays weekend in the Lake District in the autumn.
+In May 2024 we went to St Brides Bay in Pembrokeshire for 4 days of walking on the Coast Path - great company, views and flowers on the cliffs.
+Our autumn break will be in the Cotswolds with HF Holidays.
 We take part in local walking festivals and have tea parties, lunches and awaydays by coach.

 Keeping local footpaths open